open-contracting/infrastructure/docs/cost/index.md

     .. markdown::

-        Some mappings use fields from [OCDS extensions](http://standard.open-contracting.org/latest/en/extensions/), in these cases the name of the extension is noted in brackets and, where possible, alternative mappings are provided which use only fields from the core OCDS schema.
+        Some mappings use fields from [OCDS extensions](http://standard.open-contracting.org/latest/en/extensions/).
+In these cases, the names of extensions are noted in parentheses; where possible, alternative mappings are provided that use only fields from the core OCDS schema.

 ```